FAQs

-The three programmes are distinct but complementary, and it will become clearer as we talk on our Discovery call which is right for you.
+The three programmes are distinct but complementary, and it will become clear as we talk on our Discovery call which is right for you.
 In a nutshell, Thrive and Shape are pre-defined programmes, and we work through the modules in turn.
-The bespoke programme is free form.
-We co-create the goal and go from there.
+The bespoke programme is free-form.
+We co-create the goal and work from there.

-Why not try a free, no-commitment Discovery call to discuss your needs further?
+Why not try a free, no-commitment Discovery call to discuss further?

 A Discovery call is a free half-hour chat.
 It is an opportunity for you to get to know me a little, get an idea of what working together might be like, and determine which programme is right for you.